 Treating ear mites is a matter of deep cleaning the ear (see below) and following up with an ear mite antiparasitic treatment.
 We recommend natural over chemical and recommend Davis Ear Mite Lotion.

 In addition to treating all pets, the environment should also be cleaned.
 Wash items like pet bedding in hot water and then run them through a hot dryer until they are completely dry.
 Thoroughly vacuum areas where pets spend a lot of time.

-The best prevention for an ear mite infestation is to keep your dog’s ears so clean that they don’t want to live there.
+The best prevention for an ear mite infestation is to keep your dog’s ears totally clean.
 You should give your dog a deep ear cleaning once a month at a minimum.
 More if your dog is prone to ear buildup.

 Start by improving the ear environment

 Both yeast and ear mites couldn’t ask for a better environment to live in than a warm, dark, moist ear canal, where they can cause severe ear problems!
-Give a glance at the diagram up at the top of this post to see the shape of a dog’s ear canal — it’s practically an incubator for problems.
+The diagram at the top of this post shows the shape of a dog’s ear canal — that long deep canal can hide problems.

-Yeasty ears typically have a dark reddish brown buildup of waxy gunk around the folds of the ears and deeper within the ear canal itself, and/or a pungent, yeasty odor.
-Ear mites add a dark grainy discharge somewhat like coffee grounds.
+Yeasty ears typically have a dark reddish brown buildup of waxy gunk around the folds of the ears and deeper within the ear canal itself, and/or a pungent, yeasty odor and the grainy discharge mentioned earlier in this article.
 All are indicators of unhealthy ears.
-Clearing out sick ears is a must before things go from bad to worse.
 Depending on the condition of the ears, it may take a few cleanings to clear all the yeast and debris.
 Once things are cleared out, keep them sparkling with regular maintenance cleanings.

 How to clean your dog’s ears